-The 1st book in the 3 part millenium series.
+The 1st book in the 3 part millennium series.
 Also made into a major motion picture in Swedish, and soon Hollywood will be doing their own remake!

 Amazon.com says: “Once you start The Girl with the Dragon Tattoo, there’s no turning back.
 This debut thriller–the first in a trilogy from the late Stieg Larsson–is a serious page-turner…”

-The 2nd book in the 3 part millenium series.
-This was was also made into a motion picture in Sweden!
+The 2nd book in the 3 part millennium series.
+This was also made into a motion picture in Sweden!

 Dave Callanan says: “Readers who do not find their hearts racing within the first five pages may want to confirm they still have a pulse.
 Expect healthy doses of murder, betrayal, and deceit, as well as enough espresso drinks to fuel downtown Seattle for months.”